eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 ## Branch Naming Convention

-Develop every pull requests in a topic branch using the following simple convention:
+Name every branch for your pull requests using the following simple convention:

 ```
 <type>/<task-description>-<issue-number>
 ```

-* Use always lowercase.
+* Always use lowercase.
 * Choose the [type](#type).
 * Meaningful and short descriptions.
 * Use hyphens as separators.